pyeve/eve/docs/features.rst

 By default, resource level GET requests will not include soft deleted items in their response.
 This behavior matches that of requests after a "hard" delete.
-If including deleted items in the response is desired, the ``show_deleted`` query param can be added to the request.
-Eve will respond with all documents, deleted or not, and it is up to the client to parse returned documents' ``_deleted`` field.
+If including deleted items in the response is desired, the ``show_deleted`` query param can be added to the request. (the ``show_deleted`` param name is configurable.
+See :ref:'global') Eve will respond with all documents, deleted or not, and it is up to the client to parse returned documents' ``_deleted`` field.
 The ``_deleted`` field can also be explicitly filtered against in a request, allowing only deleted documents to be returned using a ``?where={"_deleted": true}`` query.

 Soft delete is enforced in the data layer, meaning queries made by application